Wooterz/meteor-browser-notifications/README.md

 ```

 - Notifications are sent to the client upon publication.
-- After 60 seconds, they are removed from the database so users aren't flooded with notifications upon return to the page.
+- After 60 seconds, they are removed from the database.

 ### @TODO  :